Roland Greefkes

-Roland Cornelis Greefkes (May 27, 1941 - August 17, 2021) is a third-generation master iron smith.
+Roland Cornelis Greefkes (May 27, 1941 – August 17, 2021) was a Dutch-American master iron smith.

 Biography

-Born in The Hague, Netherlands, he is the son of Marie Johanna Veltman Greefkes and Cornelis Greefkes, the foremost art smith in the Netherlands after World War II.
+Born in The Hague, Netherlands, he was the son of Marie Johanna Veltman Greefkes and Cornelis Greefkes, the foremost art smith in the Netherlands after World War II.
 He earned a degree in chemical engineering from the University of Toronto in 1968, and later spent several years traveling in the Middle East and India before returning to the Netherlands to work with his father.
-Upon emigrating to the United States in 1977, he worked for several years in Baltimore, then established Aesthetica, his smithy in upstate New York, bearing the same name as his late father's smithy in The Hague.
+Upon emigrating to the United States in 1977, he worked for several years in Baltimore, then established Aesthetica, his smithy in Gilbertsville, New York, bearing the same name as his late father's smithy in The Hague.

+Greefkes was married to Charlotte Walker, an author and English professor, until her death on January 1, 2021.
+Greefkes died at a hospital in Cooperstown, New York on August 17, 2021, of complications from a fall.